 Employing 100,000 people and with operations in six continents and over 100 countries, this global energy group is one of the 10 largest companies in the world.
-Following a series of major acquisitions and mergers, in 2004 the company implemented a radical change to its business model.
-Alongside introducing a strong focus on growth within its customer-facing segments, all business functions would be redesigned to optimize quality and efficiency.
+Following a series of major acquisitions and mergers, the company implemented a radical change to its business model.
+Alongside introducing a strong focus on growth within its customer-facing segments, all business functions would be redesigned to optimise quality and efficiency.
 For the Global Operations Organisation helping to shape a new company meant establishing excellence through the formation of a world-class operation capable of delivering consistent and truly global service.

 Standardising and centralizing the global infrastructure and operations would enable the company to respond quickly, and at scale, to worldwide opportunities.
 A key element of the project strategy was the implementation of standard global service management processes across the whole enterprise.

 “It became clear that to obtain world-class standards of service delivery, the enterprise would need to adopt a framework based on ITIL®—widely accepted as the industry leader in delivering operationally excellent processes,” explains the Programme Director.
 “We needed to provide our global service management and delivery operational functions with self-sustaining processes that would support and help deliver world-class operations.”